GeorgeWebDevCy/gn-additional-stock-location/README.md

 1. Copy the `gn-additional-stock-location` directory to your site's `wp-content/plugins` folder.
 2. Activate the plugin from the **Plugins** page in the WordPress admin.
 3. Edit a product and enter values for the second location stock and price.
 Variations have the same fields.

+## Sale Price for Location Two

+Set **2nd Location Sale Price** to offer a discounted amount when stock from the second location is being sold.
+The sale price only applies once the primary stock level reaches zero.
+Regular WooCommerce sale functionality for the main price is unaffected.

 ## Updates